 Comfort during health transitions

-Talk to your clinician: if dryness persists, ask about vaginal moisturizers or local estrogen; lube helps during sex, moisturizers help day-to-day.
-ACOG
+If dryness persists, ask about vaginal moisturizers or local estrogen; lube helps during sex, moisturizers help day-to-day.

 Protects delicate tissue